GoldenEye: Cast

-Production
+Other actors in the film include: Billy J. Mitchell as Chuck Farrel, a Royal Canadian Navy admiral whom Xenia seduces and kills in order to facilitate the theft of the Eurocopter Tiger attack helicopter; Wayne Michaels, who was Brosnan's stunt man, appears as a Tiger Helicopter Pilot, Michelle Arthur as Anna, Natalya's co-worker in Severnaya; Simon Kunz as the Severnaya duty officer, and Constantine Gregory as a Moscow computer salesman.
+Producer Michael G. Wilson makes his requisite cameo appearance as a member of the Russian Security Council.

 Development

 Following the release of Licence to Kill in July 1989, pre-production work for the seventeenth film in the James Bond series, the third to star Timothy Dalton (fulfilling his three-film contract), began in May 1990.
 A poster for the then-upcoming movie was even featured in the Carlton Hotel during the 1990 Cannes Film Festival.
 In August, The Sunday Times reported that producer Albert R. Broccoli had parted company with screenwriter Richard Maibaum, who had worked on the scripts of all but three Bond films so far, and director John Glen, responsible for the previous five instalments in the series.
 That same year, Broccoli met with potential directors, which included John Landis, Ted Kotcheff, Roger Spottiswoode (who would later direct Tomorrow Never Dies), and John Byrum.

 Broccoli's stepson Michael G. Wilson contributed a script, and Wiseguy co-producer Alfonse Ruggiero Jr. was hired to rewrite it.
 Filming was set to begin in 1990 in Hong Kong, for a release in late 1991.
 A 17-page treatment, dated May 1990, featured James Bond on a mission in East Asia, where he must investigate why an unknown entity caused a chemical plant in Scotland to explode inexplicably and a threat ordering the British and Chinese to relinquish their authority over Hong Kong.
 Bond would be aided by an ex-CIA freelance thief named Connie Webb and a senior spy named Denholm Crisp, with the trail leading towards a corrupt technology magnate called Sir Henry Lee Ching.
 It also would have featured the Chinese Ministry of State Security.

 Wilson and Ruggiero revised the plotline further in a script dated July 1990.
 It changed the opening to show Bond using a hang-gliding competition as cover to infiltrate a chemical weapons plant, where he must fend off a deadly security robot.
 The film proper begins in the South China Sea, where a British Harrier jet malfunctions, ejects its pilot, starts flying on its own, and then crashes into a village in China.
 MI6 subsequently learns that many British military technology manufacturing plants have been recently broken into and Bond is sent to track down the burglar.
 This draft also featured a climax in which the villain survived the destruction of their lair and subsequently attempted to kill Bond.